Student Research Presentations

 Convocation of Scholars 2014

-The annual Convocation of Scholars Banquet for the college will be held April 21st at 6pm in the Hames Room of the Convocation Center.
+The annual Convocation of Scholars Banquet for the college was held April 21st at 6pm in the Hames Room of the Convocation Center.
 Honorees for the department include:

 Undergraduate Program Scholars